apiel/adka/README.md

 This will create a new `site` folder containing the generated html file `/index.html`.

+> In case you get the error "JSX element implicitly has type 'any' because no interface 'JSX.IntrinsicElements' exists.", see troubleshooting in the bottom of the README.

 ### Dynamic pages

 Let's create another page but with dynamic content.
 Create a file `src/pages/pet/[type].page.jsx`: